mmclhugo1/wandisco-documentation/docs/quickstarts/preparation/azure_vm_creation.md

 sidebar_label: Azure VM creation
 ---

-_THIS GUIDE IS WORK IN PROGRESS, PLEASE DO NOT FOLLOW ANYTHING HERE UNTIL THIS WARNING IS REMOVED_

 This quickstart helps you create an Azure Linux VM suitable for a Fusion installation.
 It walks you through:

 * Creating an [Azure Linux VM template](https://docs.microsoft.com/en-us/azure/virtual-machines/linux/create-ssh-secured-vm-from-template) script.